 If you need your iPhone or iPad repaired....Computer Works is here to help.
 We only use the best quality parts available.
-If your shopping around for the best price...that won't be us.
-Our pricing will be slightly higher than most other shops because:
+If your shopping around for the best price...that might not be us.
+Our pricing may be slightly higher than most other shops because:

 1.)
 The parts we use are the very best available.
 We pay more for these parts, they are built better and have a much lower defect rate.
-It is very common for those kiosks in the mall to use the cheapest parts available or online companies.
+It is very common for those kiosks in the mall to use the cheapest parts available to increase profits.
 Cheaper iPad glass is thinner than the original glass and thus will break again much easier.

 2.)
 On iPhones & Galaxy's....we replace the entire front assembly...which includes the glass & LCD.
 Even though your LCD may be fine....we chose to do it this way because the LCD and the Glass are "fused" or clear glued together.
 Many shops will just replace the broken glass...but what they don't tell you is that they have to use a Heat Gun on your phone in order to peel the broken glass out.
 Then they glue a new $10 piece of glass back onto your phone.
 Not only is this dangerous to the rest of your phone, but it's very difficult to make your phone look perfect again.
 Not to mention the air bubbles you may see after they are done that they claim will go away soon.